wandering-nora/SV01Chronicles/README.md

 ```bash
 ./kiauh/kiauh.sh
 ```
-Now follow the instructions and install Klipper, Moonraker and Mainsail.
+Now follow the instructions and install Klipper, Moonraker, Mainsail and Crowsnest.

 ### Flashing the firmware
 ```bash